Kitchen Cabinet Lighting Installed

 Dear Mr. Electrician: How is kitchen cabinet lighting installed?

 Regardless of the type of lighting, the wiring must be approved for permanent installation in residential walls.
-For low voltage lights I still use Romex cable as it is approved and no inspector will question its use.
+I use Romex cable for interior low-voltage lights as it is approved, and no inspector will question its use.

-The kitchen remodel job depicted in the photos below called for a combination of low voltage and line voltage kitchen cabinet lights.
+The kitchen remodeling job in the photos below called for a combination of low-voltage and line-voltage kitchen cabinet lights.

-You should shop around looking at the various types and styles of kitchen cabinet lighting.
-Some are low voltage which require the use of a transformer to lower the voltage from the standard household 120 volts down to 12 or 24 volts.
+You should shop around, looking at the various types and styles of kitchen cabinet lighting.
+Some are low voltage, which requires the use of a transformer to lower the voltage from the standard household 120 volts down to 12 or 24 volts.

-There is nothing wrong with the use of low voltage lights.
-However it is necessary to locate the transformer in an accessible location for future maintenance and repair.
-A transformer cannot be buried inside of a wall.
+There is nothing wrong with the use of low-voltage lights.
+However, it is necessary to locate the transformer in an accessible location for future maintenance and repair.
+A transformer cannot be buried inside a wall.

 KITCHEN CABINET LIGHT FIXTURE WIRING

-As part of your kitchen renovation you should apply for an electrical permit with your local building department.
+As part of your kitchen renovation, you should apply for an electrical permit with your local building department.
 I usually make a simple drawing of existing and new outlets, lights, and switches to submit with my permit application.
-I also include a one page “Scope of Work” simply detailing the work to be done and the wiring methods.
+I also include a one-page “Scope of Work” detailing the work to be done and the wiring methods.

-In addition I submit a copy of the installation instructions for appliances and a copy of the kitchen cabinet detail drawings.
+In addition, I submitted a copy of the appliance installation instructions and a copy of the kitchen cabinet detail drawings.
 It is best to find out ahead of time if there is a problem with your installation rather than fail inspection after you have done the work.
-Some of the requirements for light fixture (Luminaire) installation is found in article 410 in the National Electrical Code (NFPA 70).
+Some of the requirements for light fixture (Luminaire) installation are found in article 410 of the National Electrical Code (NFPA 70).

 Underside view of under cabinet lights mounted to the bottom of kitchen cabinets